google/pytype/docs/user_guide.md

-(Suprisingly, in a range (and *only* in a range), the inline enable can be followed by an inline disable to disable the error for the line again, which can be followed by an inline enable to disable the error for the line again, and so on and so on.
+(Suprisingly, in a range (and *only* in a range), the inline enable can be followed by an inline disable to disable the error for the line again, which can be followed by an inline enable to enable the error for the line again, and so on and so on.
 This quirk of the feature is not expected to be useful.)

 There is also a way to suppress every type of error for a single line.